List of all-time MPBL win–loss records

 The Maharlika Pilipinas Basketball League (MPBL) is a men's professional basketball league in the Philippines.
-Since its first season in 2018, it saw a total of 37 teams (29 active and 8 former) compete across six seasons.
+Since its first season in 2018, it saw a total of 37 teams (27 active and 10 former) compete across six seasons.
 This list shows the overall win–loss records of each MPBL team that competed (excluding play-in tournament introduced in 2025 season).

 In the regular season, every team plays every other team once, regardless of division alignment.
 The top eight teams in each division advance to a four-round playoff bracket to determine the MPBL champion for the season.

-Active teams
+Team records

-Records as of the 2024 MPBL season:
+Records as of the 2025 MPBL season: